-Reception Class Term 2 Curriculum Overview
+Reception Class Curriculum Overview - Term 3

-The general pieces of information/reminders below should also be helpful whilst your child is in Reception Class school but please do speak to me if you have questions about any of these points:
+The general pieces of information/reminders below should also be helpful whilst your child is in Reception Class but please do speak to me if you have questions about any of these points:

 - All the children must come to school wearing the correct school uniform.
 Please ensure that all uniform items are named (especially sweatshirts and cardigans) as this helps to return lost items to the right children.
 It is important that the children wear appropriate footwear – comfortable black school shoes with Velcro fastenings help with developing independence.

 - PE sessions will take place on a Wednesday.
 On this day, the children need to come to school wearing their PE kit - navy shorts/jogging bottoms, T-shirt, trainers and the school jumper.

 - Your child will need a set of spare clothes, including an extra set of socks and a pair of underwear in case they are needed.
 All items must be placed in a PE style string bag which will be kept on your child’s coat peg in the Early Years courtyard.